-Deafness: Definitive diagnosis, made by an otorhinolaryngologist approved by Blue Cross, of the permanent loss of hearing in both ears.
+Deafness: Definitive diagnosis, by a certified otorhinolaryngologist approved by Blue Cross, of the permanent loss of hearing in both ears.
 The loss of hearing in each ear must be such that sounds of 90 decibels or less cannot be distinguished.